 Continuous Quality Improvement Plan (CQIP) for Early Childhood Environment Rating Scale-R (ECERS-R)

 There are a variety of program evaluations available through websites and publishers.
 You will want to explore these resources to become familiar with program evaluation questions, documentation, data, and summaries to share with staff and families.
 Many states have a quality rating and improvement system (QRIS) to improve child care services.
 In some states, a program’s QRIS rating may be tied to funding, licensing, etc. You may want to do a web search to see if your state has a QRIS rating system, or go to the Child Care Aware State Fact Sheets at https://www.childcareaware.org/resources/map/ and look up your state.

 For more information about QRIS, program accreditation, and after-school program evaluation tools, follow these links: https://www.naeyc.org/our-work/public-policy-advocacy/research-and-evaluation and http://www.naeyc.org/files/naeyc/file/positions/CAPEexpand.pdf.

 Quality in Early Childhood Care and Education Settings

-First, try writing down the questions or writing prompts that you would include on a family feedback survey.
+Reflect on the questions that you would include in a family feedback survey.
 For ideas, you can look at the following two samples of family surveys from the book Winning Ways for Early Childhood Professionals: Partnering with families (Schweikert, 2012).

 Sample Family Feedback Survey